 The rest of this topic looks at the new features that support responsive, adaptive website building in IE and strategies for fitting IE and Windows 8 devices into your larger adaptive website design plans.

 Your website's user experience encompasses not only what your visitors see, but also what they do.
 How they interact with your site plays as crucial a role in its overall usability as the layout itself.
 What your users ultimately see and how they interact with your website is determined in large part by the display characteristics and input capabilities of the particular device they are using to browse with.

 Designing and testing for every conceivable platform of your user audience is impossible, and many site owners have been opting to create several versions of their site that are targeted around a few specific "web platform + device" combinations on the market.
 With so many computing devices available for using the web, what can you as web developer do to prepare for the new Windows 8 device ecosystem?
 The answer depends a lot on your site's content strategy, development resources, and overall goals.
 However, if your general objective is to offer the best possible experience for the widest audience, it's important to consider the variety of both display characteristics and user input capabilities of the devices that your user audience using to browse and use web content.
 Though layout and user input handling are interrelated factors in the full Windows 8 interaction design equation, touch support doesn't necessarily imply certain display characteristics and vice versa.
 For example, consider these disparate experiences:

-- A widescreen laptop without touch support upgraded to Windows 8 might be running Internet Explorer in the new Windows UI in snapped view, which displays a viewport width similar to a typical mobile device
+- A widescreen laptop without touch support upgraded to Windows 8 might be running Internet Explorer in the new Windows UI sized to its minimal width, which displays a viewport width similar to a typical mobile device

 - A netbook without touch support upgraded to Windows 8 might have a similar screen size as a popular touch tablet device